faiface/blog/content/post/context-should-go-away-go2.md

 ## Go 2 should explicitly address the cancelation problem

 I think it's a weakness of the Go programming language that we needed to introduce a package like `"context"`.
-Go makes it very easy to create gorourines and communicate between them.
+Go makes it very easy to create goroutines and communicate between them.
 However, the `"context"` package is a proof that Go makes it hard enough to *arrange goroutines to finish*.
 I believe this problem should be solved directly in the language.
 The language should provide a solution, which is: